Merging stellar-mass binary black holes: Expected properties of merging systems

 \subsubsection{Formation environments}

-The evolutionary history of merging black holes is also dependent on their formation environments, particularly through the effect of chemical composition (metallicity) on stellar evolution and thereby black hole mass.
+The evolutionary history of merging black holes also depends on their formation environments, particularly through the effect of chemical composition (metallicity) on stellar evolution and thereby black-hole mass.

-Black hole masses are set by the mass of the parent star at the end of stellar evolution, preceding the collapse or supernova explosion, and by the amount of ejecta during the supernova.
+Black-hole masses are set by the mass of the parent star at the end of stellar evolution, preceding the collapse or supernova explosion, and by the amount of ejecta during the supernova.
 Observational evidence and collapse models suggest that sufficiently massive stellar cores may completely collapse into black holes \citep[for a review, see][]{Mirabel:2016}.
-Thus, the mass of the stellar core --- the convective region in the center of the star where nuclear fusion proceeds from hydrogen through helium, carbon, oxygen, and so on to iron --- determines the ultimate black hole mass.
-If left unperturbed, of order a third of the mass of a massive star will end up in a carbon--oxygen core, and thereby in the black hole remnant.
+Thus, the mass of the stellar core --- the convective region in the centre of the star where nuclear fusion proceeds from hydrogen through helium, carbon, oxygen, and so on to iron --- determines the ultimate black-hole mass.
+If left unperturbed, a third to a half of the mass of a massive star will end up in a carbon--oxygen core, and thereby in the black-hole remnant.

-The intense radiation from massive stars with luminosities $\sim 10^5 L_\odot$ drives significant winds, which can remove a large amount of material from the star.
+The intense radiation from massive stars with luminosities $\gtrsim 10^5 L_\odot$ drives significant winds, which can remove a large amount of material from the star.
 The mass of the star at the end of stellar evolution can thus be much lower than the star's initial mass, and the mass of the resulting compact object can therefore be much lower than $1/3$ of the initial stellar mass.
 Metals like iron, with their many absorption lines, are particularly efficient at capturing the stellar radiation and transforming it into outward momentum.
-Therefore, the metal fraction, or metallicity --- the fraction $Z$ of the star's mass contained in elements heavier than hydrogen and helium --- is a key ingredient in determining stellar wind mass loss rates \citep{Vink:2001}.
-Although wind models are uncertain \citep[e.g.,][]{Renzo:2017}, simulations suggest that at the 2\% metallicity of our solar neighborhood, massive stars lose enough mass via winds that maximum black hole masses are only around $15 M_\odot$ \citep{Belczynski:2009,Spera:2015}.
+Therefore, metallicity is a key ingredient in determining stellar wind mass loss rates \citep{Vink:2001,Sander:2020}.
+Although wind models are uncertain \citep[e.g.,][]{Renzo:2017,Vink:2017}, simulations suggest that at the metallicity of our solar neighbourhood, massive stars lose enough mass via winds that maximum black-hole masses are only around 15--20 $M_\odot$ \citep{Belczynski:2009,Spera:2015}.
 This matches the masses of black holes observed in X-ray binaries.
-Figure \ref{fig:BHremnant} illustrates the dependence of compact remnant mass on metallicity.
+Figure \ref{fig:BHremnant} illustrates the possible dependence of compact remnant mass on metallicity.